Flavour and Electroweak Precision Constraints on a Simplified Dark Matter Model with a Light Spin-0 Mediator: Analysis and Results

-In this section, we will present the results of the parameter space scan, incorporating all the important observables related to flavour and the electroweak precision test discussed earlier.
-In Table \ref{tab:CKM-updated-obs}, we have summarised some of those observables.
-The full list of observables can be found from \cite{Kolay:2024wns}.
-The latest update of the observable $\delta(\Delta r) $, is not included in our previous analysis as it came later.
-In addition, we have considered the branching fractions of a few rare invisible meson decays listed in Table \ref{tab:rareinputs} and a few rare decays of $B_{(s)}^{0}$ and $K$ mesons.
-We have discussed all these observables in detail in the earlier sections.
-We will report results for two distinct mass ranges of $M_{S}$ as outlined.
+In this section, we present the results of our parameter space scan, incorporating all key observables from flavour physics, EWPOs, and the dipole moments discussed earlier.
+A summary of the main flavour and EWPO observables used in this analysis is provided in Table~\ref{tab:CKM-updated-obs}.
+In addition, we include the measured values and upper limits on the branching fractions of several rare and invisible decay modes, listed in Table~\ref{tab:rareinputs}.
+All these observables have been discussed in detail in the preceding sections.